sarahb831/MyMoviesApp/README.md

   JSON object containing data about the specified director, containing a name, biography, birth year, and death year properties.

-Example:
+  **Example**:

   {

     Name: "Francis Ford Coppola",

     Bio: "Francis Ford Coppola was born in Michigan and has won multiple Oscars.",

     Birth: "1939",

     Death: "-"

   }

 -----------------
 #### Description